-Ten reasons why an uncontested collaborative divorce is preferable to high cost, high conflict divorces in Alberta
+Ten reasons why a collaborative divorce is preferable to high cost, high conflict divorces in Alberta

 - Take control: You and your partner are the decision makers, not your respective divorce lawyers and the court.

-- Less cost: An uncontested out of court divorce agreement is much less costly than going to court to get an agreement.
+- Less cost: A collaborative divorce agreement is much less costly than going to court to get an agreement.

 - Children first: The interests of children are always put first and require mutual agreement.